 An important thing to note when learning new kicking techniques is not to all of a sudden be in a hurry to learn them all.

 Waking up every single day and practice each one for a certain amount of time won't get you anywhere.
 Much like studying for a test, when learning any new skill it's best to devote all of your focus and hard work into one until you have it down then move on to the next one.

 This generally takes thousands of repetitions and at least several weeks if not months of constant work.
 The reason it's done this way is so you can see the progression and gain confidence from seeing that progression and improvement in the skill.
 Some of you may learn quicker kick techniques quicker than others because of your playing background with that skill, but we all need work and reps.

-Now if you're really looking to read into the science and physiology behind kicking a soccer ball then feel free to read this in depth interesting article about the The Physics Behind Soccer Kicks.
+Now if you're really looking to read into the science and physiology behind a simple soccer kick then feel free to read this in depth interesting article about the The Physics of Kicking A Soccer Ball.

 Direct Free Kick is a fairly simple concept to understand.
 It's when a player is fouled with a direct shooting or scoring opportunity.
 Similar to a shooting foul in basketball.
 This means a player can hit the ball directly on goal from where the ball is spotted.
 Again the referee (whom we all love) decides whether it is a direct free kick.
 Hitting a dead ball can be easier and a different skill all together then a ball that is moving so be sure to practice both as they will both present themselves in a match.